Comparative Historical Analysis (Modules 10, 14)

 Batolini, Stefano.
 1993.
 “On Time and Comparative Research.”
 Journal of Theoretical Politics 5(2): 131–167. https://doi.org/10.1177/0951692893005002001

-3:30pm - 5:00pm – Eventful Analysis: Identifying Patterns Of (Dis-)continuity
+3:30pm - 5:00pm – Eventful Analysis: Identifying Patterns of (Dis-)continuity

 Eventful analysis is the most interpretivist, descriptive, and exploratory strand of CHA.
 It tries to establish what is going on, elucidate existing concepts, and identify historical continuities and discontinuities.
 It employs the most unfrozen notion of historical time—eventful history—and draws on physical time to analyze the rhythms at which history unfolds.
 Eventful analysis is deeply embedded in global history, diplomatic history, global historical sociology, constructivist international relations theory, American Political Development, historical institutionalism, the history of the welfare state, postcolonialism, and race and gender studies.